 “Supporters have shown how they have an important role to play in maintaining a strong relationship between clubs and the community.
 Fans organisations are being asked to play an increasing consultative role and financial support should be available to them.”

 At the heart of our work sits the principle that as fans, what unites us is greater than what divides us over the course of a match, and as a result, you will always see fans of apparently sworn enemies like Liverpool and Manchester United, Chester and Wrexham, or Spurs and Chelsea, working collaboratively for the good of the supporters and the wider game.
-At the 'open meeting' as part of the formation stage of a supporters' trust, representatives from other supporters' trusts will always be present alongside representatives from SD.

 England and Wales (The English Football Pyramid)

-Supporters' trusts quickly became the rescue model of choice for clubs, with Chesterfield were the first club owned by a supporters' trust in April 2001 when the Chesterfield Football Supporters Society saved it.
-Enfield Town followed months after, taking the radical step that a group of Manchester United fans were to take several years later when they broke away and formed a new club, Enfield fans refusing to accept the owner's unfulfilled promises of a new ground following the sale of Southbury Road.
+Supporters' trusts quickly became the rescue model of choice for clubs, with Chesterfield were the first club owned by a supporters\' trust in April 2001 when the Chesterfield Football Supporters Society saved it.
+Enfield Town followed months after, taking the radical step that a group of Manchester United fans were to take several years later when they broke away and formed a new club, Enfield fans refusing to accept the owner\'s unfulfilled promises of a new ground following the sale of Southbury Road.
 Others at York City, Rushden and others came, but given the sorry state of some of those, even after the extraordinary commitment of fans, not all remained in fan ownership - though all had more of a future than before.

 The financially troubled era of 2002-2004, in part caused by the subsequent collapse of ITV Digital in England, saw a massive growth in our work, with clubs like Exeter City under community ownership and notably Swansea City still benefiting from the creation of the Swans Trust that saw them at the centre of their rescue and restructure that is the direct cause of their long period of growth and stability.

 Our work lobbying for a game that is better run, more open, honest and transparent, has become one of the most important things we do to represent the movement in England and Wales.
+The Government Expert Working on Football Ownership and Engagement in which SD played a leading role, included a commitment that all leaders of clubs in the professional leagues must meet with their supporters at least twice a year as part of their structured dialogue commitments.

-In 2002 in Scotland, both Clydebank and Airdrie collapsed, with a consortium from the latter being given permission to buy Clydebank's league position.
+In 2002 in Scotland, both Clydebank and Airdrie collapsed, with a consortium from the latter being given permission to buy Clydebank\'s league position.
 The tragic result was turned around by the fans of Clydebank, who reformed the Club in the junior leagues in Scotland and have continued to thrive.
 Other tragic collapses have seen supporter-ownership as the solution in Scotland - most recently Gretna, now back in the Scottish pyramid and playing in the new Lowland League, but also as a longer-term solution like that at Clyde.

 Since 2012, Scotland has seen the Trust Movement expand once more, with Dunfermline moving into part-ownership last year, and others - amongst them Heart of Midlothian - having similar plans drawn up.